sreramk1/transformer-network/README.md

 LSTM and other recurrent neural networks don't have this problem.
 They deal with the **actual** embeddings instead of encoded embeddings.
 So, you precisely have one embedding vector for the word "hello" for every position!

+**Having a different vector for every position of a specific word, might cause the model to memorize the word along with its position.
+So that's why OpenAI's GPT-3 is just a compressed information storage with an advanced form of indexing (of a kind we have never seen before).**

 ## Let's run through the math to see how embeddings and encodings behave:

 Let me show you why transformer network's positional embedding and encoding are just a hack by running through their math.